nsulmol/afspm/README.md

 The value of sharing these scripts has increased significantly recently, as recent research has shown high potential in automating multiple aspects of these experiments.

 To aid the situation, we have developed a system-agnostic protocol for communicating between 'components' in a 'network', including communicating with an SPM controller.
-By developing automation components in this system-agnostic manner, we allow them to be reused by other researchers on their differing SPM systems - all that is needed is a single 'Device Controller' that communicates with the SPM system of interest.
+By developing automation components in this system-agnostic manner, we allow them to be reused by other researchers on their differing SPM systems - all that is needed is a single 'Microscope Translator' that communicates with the SPM system of interest.

 Put differently:
 - Code can be written in this system-agnostic abstraction.
-- Information is translated into a specific SPM's language and API only at one point: the device controller.
-Thus, a new SPM system can be made compatible with afspm simply by writing a DeviceController for it.
+- Information is translated into a specific SPM's language and API only at one point: the microscope translator.
+Thus, a new SPM system can be made compatible with afspm simply by writing a MicroscopeTranslator for it.
-- If a researcher uses an SPM system that is already supported by afspm (i.e., a DeviceController for it exists), they can run any of the existing automation components 'for free'.
+- If a researcher uses an SPM system that is already supported by afspm (i.e., a MicroscopeTranslator for it exists), they can run any of the existing automation components 'for free'.

 We aim to develop a number of 'key' automation components within this framework, and hope to incentivize other researchers to develop on top of it.